surbhivar/Website-form-using-Django/README.md

-Check out the outputscreen folder to see the page photo.
+Check out the outputscreen folder to see the site page photos.